Accudio/alistair-shepherd/src/writing/vercel-geoip.md

 If you just want the code you can find the repo at [github.com/Accudio/vercel-geoip](https://github.com/Accudio/vercel-geoip) and demo at [accudio-geoip.vercel.app](https://accudio-geoip.vercel.app/).
 You can fork that repository and deploy it to your own Vercel account to use yourself!

+I have also published a very similar post (almost ideantical to be honest, it's mostly copied) about how to do the [same with Netlify](/writing/netlify-geoip).

 Read on for a deeper explanation, and let me know if you have any thoughts or issues!
-You can do [a similar GeoIP API with Netlify](https://edge-functions-examples.netlify.app/example/geolocation), maybe I'll make another post for that in future!

 ## Background